-The SMTC engineering services team delivers a range of design, engineering and manufacturing solutions.
-We have electronic engineering expertise in many markets, including industrial, networking and communications, power and energy and medical.
+Our engineering services team delivers a wide range of design, engineering and manufacturing solutions.
+We have electronic engineering expertise in our targeted customer markets.
 We maintain manufacturing equipment and tools to the highest calibration standards possible.
 We follow a comprehensive preventative maintenance program.
 Customers rely on our full range of design services-from software and firmware development, to electronic design, mechanical design and PCB layout.
 Our design services capability optimizes product design for maximum performance, higher yields, and faster time to market, with the objective of assisting our customers in becoming more profitable and more competitive.
 We partner with our customers to deliver innovative manufacturing solutions aligned with their business objectives.
-We offer everything from full-service, turnkey product development and manufacturing to on site engineering support.
+We offer everything from full-service, turnkey product development and manufacturing to on-site engineering support.

-SMTC's box build experience spans the past 18 years with all manufacturing sites supporting current customers in this level of outsourcing.
-Our integration and box build assembly services involve combining a wide range of subassemblies, including PCBAs, cables and harnesses, external housing (plastic and metal), monitors, battery boxes and connector blocks, power supplies, fan trays, backplanes and thermal controls.
+Our box build experience spans the past 19 years with all manufacturing sites supporting current customers in this level of outsourcing.
+Our integration and box build assembly services combine a wide range of subassemblies, including PCBAs, cables and harnesses, external housing (plastic and metal), monitors, battery boxes and connector blocks, power supplies, fan trays, backplanes and thermal controls.
 Integrated units are packaged, together with manuals, software, and peripherals.
 DOF and BTO are handled throughout the integration service, specific to the needs of our customers.

-SMTC's DOF and distribution operations help our customers reduce material storage, lower handling costs and achieve higher inventory turns.
-We also implement responsive, efficient and cost-effective configure to order and order fulfillment solutions.
-We align our processes with the customers' operations, selling and distribution objectives to eliminate redundancies and associated costs.
+Our DOF and distribution operations help our customers reduce material storage, lower handling costs and achieve higher inventory turns.
+We also provide responsive, efficient and cost-effective configure to order and order fulfillment solutions.
+We align our processes with the customers' operations, sales and distribution objectives to eliminate redundancies and associated costs.